Skip to main content

 Work experience and opportunities

 The course has strong links with the creative industries.
-Our BA Graphic Design Communication students gain commercial experience through exclusive commissions, award schemes and live projects.
-Many of these lead to job offers upon graduating.
+As a BA Graphic Communication Design student, you’ll have opportunities to gain commercial experience through exclusive commissions, award schemes and live projects.
+This will give you vital industry insight and prepare you for your professional career.

 Mode of study

-BA Graphic Design Communication is offered in full-time mode.
+BA Graphic Communication Design is offered in full-time mode.
 It is divided into 3 stages over 3 academic years.
 Each stage consists of 30 teaching weeks.
-You will be expected to commit an average of 40 hours per week to your course, including teaching hours and independent study.
+You will be expected to commit an average of 40 hours per week to your course, includes teaching hours and independent study.

 Contact us